infrasonar/docs/docs/collectors/probes/snmp/eaton.md

 ### SNMP version

-We noted we had te use SNMP version 1 in most scenario's we deployed this probe.
+We noted we had to use SNMP version 1 in most scenario's we deployed this probe.

 ## Additional information